Class A CDL Training School in Connecticut, Massachusetts, and Rhode Island

 How do I become a truck driver?

-What is the difference between over-the-road trucking and local trucking?
+What’s the difference between local and over-the-road trucking?

 Can I apply for financial aid?